diku-dk/ap-e2024-pub/README.md

    ponder for each file whether it is something it makes sense to hand to your TA.
 At a *minimum*, run `cabal clean` before handing in.

+8. You are allowed to use any Haskell module that is available in the packages specified in the `.cabal` file in the handout.
+You are not allowed to add additional library dependencies.

 Violation of these rules will result in points deductions.
 If you violate these rules at the exam, it will negatively influence your grade.